 Local password storage means that passwords are never stored online, and full control over the master PIN means that only the user has control over accessing their passwords.
 Automated encrypted backups is a nice touch, and means that as long as you sync across devices, you will be able to use your phone number to authenticate and have your passwords restored to your new device.

-While these factors may put some people (with an elevated threat model) off the service, we think that for the vast majority of people this is a sound password manager that gets the job done admirably.
+While some of these factors may put some people (with an elevated threat model) off the service, we think that for the vast majority of people this is a sound password manager that gets the job done admirably.
 If you want a password manager that is zero fuss, and that has 24/7 live chat manned by agents who truly care; this service is a great option.
 Best suited to mobile users who also have a PC or laptop.